Sturgill Simpson: Personal life

 Simpson's song "Oh Sarah", from his album A Sailor's Guide to Earth, is dedicated to his wife, and the record as a whole is dedicated to his first son.
-The couple has three sons.
+The couple have three sons.

-Simpson is a Kentucky Colonel, having been honoured at the Kentucky State Capitol on March 20, 2018.
+Simpson is a Kentucky Colonel, having been honored at the Kentucky State Capitol on March 20, 2018.
 Rep. James Kay described Simpson as "independent" and "very proud to be from our great Commonwealth," calling Metamodern Sounds in Country Music "one of the best albums of all time ... pure Kentucky and ... pure Sturgill Simpson."

 Simpson has been open about his struggles with substance abuse and mental health issues.
 In a 2020 interview, he said that he had been pursuing his own forms of self-care, including cutting sugar from his diet, racing rally cars, participating in shooting ranges, and ignoring news regarding the 2020 presidential election.
 In the same interview, he described his political views as not leaning "one way or the other" and classified himself as an anarchist.
 Simpson also took up horseback riding before filming his role in Killers of the Flower Moon.

 In 2015, Simpson denied media speculation that he was an atheist, replying that he has a tattoo of Jesus' name.